rintu007/lara-business-directory-api/README.md

-Your application is now complete!
+This application is demo for laravel rest API development (Company Directory API).
 This demonstrates:

 ✅ Laravel 12 REST API